Nisyros: Medieval Age

-In the following centuries there were clashes with Saracens and Venetians crusaders, and with uncertain outcomes the island passed to Ottomans in 1566; then passed almost 4 centuries later from the Ottomans to the Italians in 1911 during the Italo-Turkish War, along with the rest of the Dodecanese islands.
+In the following centuries there were clashes between Turks and Venetian crusaders, and with uncertain outcomes, the island passed to the Ottomans in 1566, then passed almost four centuries later from the Ottomans to the Italians in 1911 during the Italo-Turkish War, along with the rest of the Dodecanese islands.
 It finally was annexed to the Greek Kingdom after the Second World War, in 1947.

 Christianity

-The patron saint of the island is Saint Nikitas.
+The patron saint of the island is New Martyr Niketas of Nisyros.
 Many Orthodox Christian churches are found on the island, as well as four monasteries which are not inhabited by monks today, although various celebrations take place in them.
-The largest monastery is the one of Panagia Spiliani (Blessed Virgin Mary of the cave) at Mandraki.
-It is built beside the medieval castle erected by the Knights Hospitaller.
+The largest monastery is the one of Panagia Spiliani (Blessed Virgin Mary of the cave) at Mandraki; it is built beside the medieval castle erected by the Knights Hospitaller.

 Diocese of Nisyrus

 Nisyrus was a suffragan of Rhodes, but the bishopric faded.
 Known bishops included Matthaeus de Cheselles (appointed 1436), Pierre Fridaricus (served from the 1480s), Pedro Xague (appointed 1560), and Jerónimo Clavijo (appointed 1564).